-Students completing the RN-BSN Completion Program must meet all general education (except for UNI 1111 and UNI 1121) and graduation requirements of the University.
+Students completing the RN-BSN Completion Program must meet all general education and graduation requirements of the University.

 It is preferred that all general education and graduation requirements (except the Spiritual Formation and Cultural Studies courses, which are offered in the RN-BSN program) be successfully completed before enrolling in the RN-BSN NUR courses.